mbloms/academy-git-101-backwards/excercises/basics.md

 ## View history

 Now that we have made a few commits, we can take a look at the history.
-In Git, this is called the "log" and we use the log command to view it:
+In Git, this is called the "log" and we use the `git log` command to view it:

 ```bash
 $ git log